Tips for Cleaning Your AC System

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we do involves:
+Some of the work we perform consists of:

 • Viewing the blower, motor, drain line and coils

-• Watching pressure and temperature
+• Confirming pressure and temperature

-• Testing lines, refrigerant totals and connections
+• Examining lines, refrigerant amounts and connections

-You can still have maintenance done this fall—and we can get your furnace prepared for heating season too.
+It’s not too late to have a tune-up done this fall—and we can get your furnace prepared for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-How to Clean Your Outside AC Unit
+How to Clean Your Outdoor AC Unit

-You’ll only need a few things:
+You’ll only need a couple of things:

 • Wet-dry vacuum and hose with a soft brush attachment